upcmd/updocs-content/logs/c0074_vvvv.md

     {
       "usecase": "doc_meta: |\n  folder: query-object\n  title: parse yml to object\n  head: |\n    Showcase you can load a yml file and parse the content to object\n\n  sections:\n    - title: How to use\n      content: |\n        Simply use dvar ref to load the content and also flag it to be converted to_object\n\n        The print cmd shows how to use the object and reference in golang template to iterate through the elements\n\n    - title: Relavant\n      content: to_object cmd\n      refs:\n        - title: to_object cmd\n          link: ../../cmd-func/c0095\n\n    - title: Demo\n      log: yes\n\ndocs:\n  goal:\n    - to test that I can parse this file to an object and use it in templating\n    - use the format like this to automate the docs generation\n\n  usecase:\n    - used to generate auto document for up project\n\n  usage:\n    - use docs as root element to document a functest or a test case\n    - two layers structure\n\ndvars:\n  - name: usecase\n    ref: c0074.yml\n    flags: [to_object,]\n\ntasks:\n  -\n    name: task\n    desc:\n    task:\n      -\n        func: cmd\n        do:\n          -\n            name: print\n            cmd: \"<no value>\"\n\n          -\n            name: print\n            cmd: \"<no value>\"\n\n          -\n            name: print\n            cmd: |-\n              \n\n          -\n            name: print\n            cmd: |-\n              \n", "usecase_object": {
-        "doc_meta": "folder: query-object\ntitle: parse yml to object\nhead: |\n  Showcase you can load a yml file and parse the content to object\n\nsections:\n  - title: How to use\n    content: |\n      Simply use dvar ref to load the content and also flag it to be converted to_object\n\n      The print cmd shows how to use the object and reference in golang template to iterate through the elements\n\n  - title: Relavant\n    content: to_object cmd\n    refs:\n      - title: to_object cmd\n        link: ../../cmd-func/c0095\n\n  - title: Demo\n    log: yes\n", "docs": {
-          "goal": {
-            "to test that I can parse this file to an object and use it in templating", "use the format like this to automate the docs generation" },
-          "usecase": {
-            "used to generate auto document for up project" },
-          "usage": {
-            "use docs as root element to document a functest or a test case", "two layers structure"
-          }
-        },
         "dvars": {
           {
             "name": "usecase",